This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • He ceases to be a holder of a valid license issued by their prescribed bodies

 i.
-Understand and interpret the clauses in Memorandum and Articles of Association
+Understand and interpret the clauses in the Memorandum and Articles of Association

 ii.
 Maintain statutory registers –keeping and updating the registers